 - 1. Grant Budget: The total grant award amount for each budget category as identified in the approved Budget.
 Reimbursement for project expenditures is based on these categories and amounts. - 2.
 Billing Period: The yearly period in which project costs were incurred.
-For example, if project costs were incurred during the first billing year, the billing period is from the date of execution of grant agreement until June 31, 2021. - 3.
+For example, if project costs were incurred during the first billing year, the billing period is from the date of execution of grant agreement until June 30, 2021. - 3.
 Invoice date: The date after the Billing Period when Recipient completes and signs the CDFA Invoice template. - 4.
 Amount Requested: Review the dollar amounts in each budget category to request reimbursement for project costs that were incurred during the billing period.
 The amount requested in each budget category cannot exceed the total amounts listed under the "Grant Budget" or the yearly amount detailed in the Scope of Work section of the Grant Agreement under the Attachment 1a Budget Details. - 5.
 Less Remaining Advance: If Advance Payment was requested, OEFI will adjust the "Less Remaining Advance" amount based on approved advance payment.
 The invoice template will automatically calculate the "Amount to be Paid" less the "Advance Payment." - 6.
 Amount to be Paid: The total payment amount requested for project costs that were incurred during a billing period.
 The invoice template will automatically calculate this total.
 Once OEFI approves the invoice, the "Amount to be Paid" will be the amount issued for reimbursement. - 7.
 Remaining Balance: The amount of grant funding remaining that has not been paid.
 OEFI will not approve an invoice with negative balances in this column.
 Contact your assigned Grant Specialist if a budget revision is needed. - 8.
+10% withhold: CDFA withholds 10% of the total grant amount and it will not be released until all tasks noted in project Work Plan are completed by Recipient and verified by CDFA.
+A Withhold Payment Notification will not be sent, and the 10 percent withhold may not be appealed.

-10% withhold: OEFI will withhold up to ten percent of the Grant Agreement award until approval of the Final Invoice. - 9.
-Invoiced to Date: The total project cost amount reimbursed for each budget category based on previously approved invoices.
+- 9. Invoiced to Date: The total project cost amount reimbursed for each budget category based on previously approved invoices.
 OEFI will adjust the "Invoiced to Date" amount each billing period. - 10.
-Matching Funds to Date: Input the total matching funds and/or in-kind contributions contributed by Recipient to implement the project. - 11.
 Authorized Signature: An authorized representative of the agriculture operation (Recipient) must print their name and sign on the "Authorized signature" line to certify the amount requested for each billing period.
 OEFI will not approve invoices without the Recipient signing as the "Authorized signature."
+Forms are created to allow for electronic signatures.
+This method is preferred when submitting forms for processing.